In the Pirkinning (if you don't get

 virtually limitless home automation!
 So if you're new to home automation or

-Insteon start with a 2413U and OpenHAB.
+Insteon start with a 2413U PLM and OpenHAB.
 Once you've configured everything

 you'll find nothing compares.
 If you have questoins hop onto